osvasali/my-coe332-hws/README.md

 # Homework Directory for COE 332 – Software Engineering & Design
 Homework Assignments for COE 332 will be posted here.
+Each homework assignment has it's own directory with the naming convention `homework0X`.
+Inside each directory, there is a README.md, Python scripts, and the files needed for the Python script to function.

 ## Folders
 - `homework01` Intro to Python: Testing Basic Scripts